AshleyPikachu/Super-Bit-Shader/README.md

 * **Regular**: SBS applied to the console of choice with no modifications to the output.
 * **Mixed-Frames**: SBS + Mixed-Frames, use this for intentional ghosting / transparency.
 Highly recommended for Wonderswan.
 * **Pixel-AA**: Anti-Aliasising options included with all consoles for non integer scale displays.
-* **Color Console Presets**: These are named "1.
-NameofConsoleHere.glsp", they enhance GBC, NGPC and WSC and are recommended as the "Core Override" for those consoles.
+* **Color Console Presets**: "1.
+Game Boy Color", "1.
+Neo Geo Pocket Color" and "1.
+Wonderswan Color (Crystal)" should be assigned as a "Core Override".
 -----------------------------------------------------------------------------------------------------------------------
 **Screenshots**
 -----------------------------------------------------------------------------------------------------------------------